 Sure, this will add some cost to the boat, but not as much as you might think.
 Remember, the boat is standard and built to a detailed spec.
 Also, this is a mass production boat, so there will be economies of scale in the QC process too.

 I can hear the more business oriented among you now: “What about the builder?
 Why on earth would he or she subject themselves to, let alone fund, this draconian plan?”

-The answer is simple: Because there is a lot of money to be made according to the initial budgets I have done.
-I can tell you after a career in small business that the single biggest destroyer of profit, after lack of customers (I think we have that one cracked), is ambiguity.
+The answer is simple: Because there is a lot of money to be made according to the initial budgets we have done.
+I can tell you after a career in small business that the single biggest destroyer of profit, after lack of customers (we have that one cracked), is ambiguity.
 And what have we done with this plan?
 Removed most (you never get rid of all) of the ambiguity that bankrupts boat builders.

 - Warranty claim: Does the boat conform to the published and public specification?
 Yes: claim denied.